GeoMatDigital/app-geomat/README.md

 ## How to use this template

-TO get started follow the [ionic instructions](http://ionicframework.com/docs/intro/installation/)
+To get started follow the [ionic instructions](http://ionicframework.com/docs/intro/installation/)

 ### Prerequisities